SkynetLabs/skynet-webportal/setup-scripts/README.md

 ```
 location / {
-  # This is only safe workaround to reroute based on some conditions
+  # This is the only safe workaround to reroute based on some conditions
   # See https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/
   recursive_error_pages on;